Currently available for £199.00 from Sweatband.com

 There are other, very good, bikes available out there at this price.
 When put side by side with the best of them the 245 ZLX really holds its own.
 For the money being asked it gives you training options that few of its direct competitors can match and it’s built well to boot.
 Yes, it’s missing a wireless receiver and the handlebars aren’t adjustable as they are on some other models but nevertheless this is a very strong offering indeed from one of the best in the business.

 Yes, the handlebars don't adjust - yet with Proforms know-how at work this is still a very comfortable bike and yes, it's missing a wireless heart rate receiver which we'd normally see as a negative.
 However, the truth is that given the sheer amount of everything else you DO get with this upright bike, things few bikes in the price range offer, we're in the mood to forgive Proform for these minor indiscretions.
-With a 7kg flywheel, 14 preset workouts, an 8-week personal trainer designed weight loss programme, comfortable saddle, cooling fan, speakers, water bottle holder and a 2-year on-site parts and labour warranty the Proform 245 ZLX represents great value for money and should be making your shortlist.
+With a 7kg flywheel, 14 preset workouts, an 8-week personal trainer designed weight loss programme, comfortable saddle, cooling fan, speakers, water bottle holder and a 2-year on-site parts and labour warranty the Proform 245 ZLX represents great value for money.
+A cracking bike at a 'no-brainer' price.

 ProForm 245 ZLX Specifications